harold-js/harold-website/src/docs/guides.md

 publicationDate: '2021-05-01'
 tags:
   - docs
-ogTitle: "Harold Guides - Static sites generator"
+ogTitle: "Harold Guides - Static site generator"
 ogDescription: "Harold is a static site and blog generator based on Handlebars and Markdown.
 Let's see how to use it."
 ogUrl: "https://www.haroldjs.com/docs/guides"
-twitterTitle: "Harold Guides - Static sites generator"
+twitterTitle: "Harold Guides - Static site generator"
-twitterDescription: "RHarold is a static site and blog generator based on Handlebars and Markdown.
+twitterDescription: "Harold is a static site and blog generator based on Handlebars and Markdown.
 Let's see how to use it."
 twitterUrl: "https://www.haroldjs.com/docs/guides"
 ---